Mission and Axis-Based Research

 Our History

 CMRS Center for Early Global Studies, an Organized Research Unit of the University of California, was founded in 1963 as the Center for Medieval and Renaissance Studies.
-Since September 2021, it is called the CMRS Center for Early Global Studies or CMRS-CEGS.
+Since September 2021, it has been called the CMRS Center for Early Global Studies, or CMRS-CEGS.
 The original proposal by UCLA History Professor Lynn White Jr. established the foundational principles and continued focus that the Center’s current work expands upon.
 We hope to reinvigorate and honor Professor White’s scholarly outlook and intellectual scope as well as that of the other faculty who joined him in establishing the Center.

 Lynn White Jr. argued for the establishment of CMRS in 1963 because